Center for the Study of New Testament Manuscripts

 The Center for the Study of New Testament Manuscripts (CSNTM) is a 501(c)(3) non-profit organization whose mission is to digitally preserve Greek New Testament manuscripts.
 Toward that end, CSNTM takes digital photographs of manuscripts at institutions, libraries, museums, monasteries, universities, and archives around the world.
 The images produced are freely accessible on the Center's website—a searchable library of Greek New Testament manuscripts.
 With more than 50,000 users examining manuscripts in their digital library each year, the Center's digitization work facilitates a partnership between manuscript owners, archivists, and researchers around the world.

 Background

 New Testament scholar and professor Daniel B. Wallace founded CSNTM in September 2002 to utilize emerging technologies to photograph and fully archive all known Greek New Testament manuscripts.
 The Center is based in Plano, Texas.
-Since its founding, CSNTM has gained an international reputation for its expertise in digitization and manuscript studies.
 As of 2019, the CSNTM has collaborated with more than 45 institutions on 4 continents to produce nearly 300,000 images from approximately 700 New Testament manuscripts.
 In the process, they have discovered over 75 New Testament manuscripts that were previously unknown.
 Their online library features images or links to more than 1,700 manuscripts.